ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, will _automatically_ present a dialog asking the end-user to give explicit consent to access the website’s data (and the existing login information) in Safari every time the authentication endpoint is visited.
 This makes the consent screen unavoidable in the current implementation of the authentication classes.
 On the other hand, this provides consistent user experience when consent is needed, for example, to prevent client impersonation when a private-use URI scheme is employed.

     `SFSafariViewController` can be used in iOS 9.0 and above and does not ask for user consent.
-It shares cookies and other website data with Safari in iOS 9 and 10, thus allowing for client impersonation in those environments if no custom consent screen is present.
+It shares cookies and other website data with Safari in iOS 9 and 10, thus allowing for client impersonation in those environments if no consent screen is presented by the authorization server.

     > [According to Apple](https://developer.apple.com/support/app-store/), less than ten percent of all devices are using iOS below version 11.

     #### The single sign on (SSO) experience

     The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, utilized by AppAuth in iOS 11 and 12 do not share session (i.e. transient) cookies with their other instances or mobile Safari.
-In that case, one needs to use persistent cookies in order to implement SSO with the classes in a compliant with `RFC8252` way.
+In that case, one needs to use persistent cookies in order to implement SSO with the classes in a compliant with RFC 8252 way.
 Even then, there have been reports ([example](http://www.openradar.me/radar?id=5036182937272320)) of slow/unreliable synchronization between the classes and mobile Safari cookie jars.
 On the other hand, if no SSO is needed this sharing cookies policy seems to be covering the client impersonation case when session cookies are used for the end-user authentication in iOS 11 and 12.

 The included example iOS applications play the role of an [OpenID Connect](https://openid.net/connect/) (OIDC) [Relying Party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (RP) and use the [AppAuth-iOS SDK](https://github.com/openid/AppAuth-iOS) for authorizing the RP against an [OIDC Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (OP).
-The AppAuth SDK follows the best practices described in `RFC8252` by extending the OAuth 2.0 protocol with PKCE and employing an external user agent for visiting the OP's authentication and authorization endpoints.
+The AppAuth SDK follows the best practices described in RFC 8252 by extending the OAuth 2.0 protocol with PKCE and employing an external user agent for visiting the OP's authentication and authorization endpoints.
 Access tokens obtained during the authorization process are then included as [Bearer Token](https://tools.ietf.org/html/rfc6750) value of the `Authorization` header in requests made to protected endpoints on a [Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1) (RS).

 ***